permaweb/bazar/src/views/Docs/DocsDetail/MD/key-concepts/tokens.md

 Wrapped AR is an Arweave token wrapped and cross-chained onto ao. wAR is the token used to make transactions on BazAR. wAR can be obtained by [bridging](https://aox.arweave.dev/#/) AR or [swapping](https://arswap.org/swap) ao tokens.

+#### PIXL

+PIXL is a rewards token for purchasing atomic assets on the Universal Content Marketplace.
+The longer the buying streak, the higher the daily PIXL rewards.
+PIXL is a fun reward designed to incentivize discovery and interaction with atomic assets, and does not necessarily have financial value.

 #### AOCRED

 CRED is the ao testnet token.
 It is awarded to those who complete [quests](https://cookbook_ao.g8way.io/welcome/testnet-info/cred-and-quests.html).
 CRED can be swapped for wAR on [ArSwap](https://arswap.org/swap).